-- (a) The Board of Regents deems Title IX and Non-Title IX [the] sexual harassment of students and employees [to be] unacceptable and prohibited.
-The Board of Regents' policy against sexual harassment is set forth in Title 4, Chapter 8, Section [43] 14. - 1.
-Because of the particularly offensive and degrading nature of sexual harassment, the danger of academic or employment retaliation for accusations of sexual harassment and the difficult and tense academic or employment environment which can result while allegations of sexual harassment are investigated or heard, it is the policy of the Board of Regents that, pending the completion of an investigation and/or disciplinary hearing into the allegations of sexual harassment, and only to the extent deemed necessary by the facts of each case, contacts between the complainant(s) and the person accused of sexual harassment shall be kept to a minimum or eliminated altogether by physical separation, assignment to other duties or classes or placement on administrative leave. - 2.
+- (a) The Board of Regents deems Title IX sexual[-based] harassment and Non-Title IX sexual harassment of students and employees unacceptable and prohibited.
+The Board of Regents' policy against sexual [and sex-based] harassment is set forth in Title 4, Chapter 8, Section 14. - 1.
+Because of the particularly offensive and degrading nature of sexual harassment, the danger of academic or employment retaliation for accusations of sexual [or sex based] harassment and the difficult and tense academic or employment environment which can result while allegations of sexual harassment are investigated or heard, it is the policy of the Board of Regents that, pending the completion of an investigation and/or disciplinary hearing into the allegations of sexual [or sex based] harassment, and only to the extent deemed necessary by the facts of each case, contacts between the complainant(s) and the person accused of sexual harassment shall be kept to a minimum or eliminated altogether by physical separation, assignment to other duties or classes or placement on administrative leave. - 2.
 Such action shall be deemed to be without prejudice to any person involved or determination of the truth or falsity of the allegations. - 3.
-Any such action shall be taken or maintained in such manner as to afford the least possible disruption to the day-to-day activities of the institution but the ease of reassigning students or employee subordinates in place of instructors or supervisors shall not be a factor in taking such action. - (b) For complaints that do not include Title IX Sexual Harassment allegations, an [An] alleged victim of sexual harassment (complainant) and a person against whom a complaint of alleged sexual harassment is filed (respondent) [shall have the opportunity to select an independent advisor for assistance, support and advice.
-They] shall be advised at the beginning of the Title 2, Chapter 6 complaint process that they [he or she] may select an independent advisor for assistance, support, and advice and it shall become their choice to utilize or not utilize the independent advisor.
+Any such action shall be taken or maintained in such manner as to afford the least possible disruption to the day-to-day activities of the institution but the ease of reassigning students or employee subordinates in place of instructors or supervisors shall not be a factor in taking such action. - (b) For complaints that do not include Title IX Sexual[-based] Harassment [involving a student as either a complainant or respondent] allegations, an alleged victim of sexual harassment (complainant) and a person against whom a complaint of alleged sexual harassment is filed (respondent) shall be advised at the beginning of the Title 2, Chapter 6 complaint process that they may select an independent advisor for assistance, support, and advice and it shall become their choice to utilize or not utilize the independent advisor.
 The independent advisor may be brought into the process at any time.
 The institutional affirmative action officer, Title IX coordinator or the administrative officer shall advise the complainant and respondent of this right.
 The means and manner by which an independent advisor shall be made available shall be determined by each institution or unit.

 In any hearings on a complaint of Non-Title IX sexual harassment, the burden of proof shall be by a preponderance of the evidence (i.e., the evidence establishes that it is more likely than not that the misconduct occurred).
-In connection with Non-Title IX [any] hearings, the complainant and respondent have equal rights to be interviewed, identify witnesses, provide and receive documentation and witness lists pertaining to the complaint, and to appeal the decision in accordance with Section 6.13.
-With respect to an institutional disciplinary proceeding alleging Non-Title IX [a] sexual violence, domestic violence, dating violence or stalking offense, the Clery Act (20 U.S.C. § 1092 (f) requires that the complainant and respondent must be informed of the outcome simultaneously.
-With the approval of the administrative officer only, the complainant or respondent may waive all time limits established in this Chapter, except the time limit stated in Subsections 6.10.2 and 6.11.7.
+In connection with Non-Title IX hearings, the complainant and respondent have equal rights to be interviewed, identify witnesses, provide and receive documentation and witness lists pertaining to the complaint, and to appeal the decision in accordance with Section 6.13.
+With respect to an institutional disciplinary proceeding alleging Non-Title IX sexual violence, domestic violence, dating violence or stalking offense, the Clery Act (20 U.S.C. § 1092 (f) requires that the complainant and respondent must be informed of the outcome simultaneously.
+With the approval of the

-(c) Interim measures[-,] and/or supportive measures, as described in NSHE Handbook, Title 4, Chapter 8, Section [43] 14, except administrative leave, may be implemented without a hearing and are not subject to any grievance procedure.
-Such [Interim] measures remain in force throughout the disciplinary process and may be made permanent if they are necessary to prevent the recurrence of sexual harassment.
+- administrative officer only, the complainant or respondent may waive all time limits established in this Chapter, except the time limit stated in Subsections 6.10.2 and 6.11.7. - (c) Interim measures and/or supportive measures, as described in NSHE Handbook, Title 4, Chapter 8, Section 14, except administrative leave, may be implemented without a hearing.
+Such measures remain in force throughout the disciplinary process and may be made permanent if they are necessary to prevent the recurrence of sexual [or sex-based] harassment.